Bayern Munich win German Cup, secure domestic double | DW | 25.05.2019

 Neuer answered this after just 10 minutes, raising up a right hand to palm away a close-range header from Youssuf Poulsen.
 RB Leipzig couldn't have known it at the time, but this would prove one of their few clear-cut chances all night.
 Neuer was on hand again right after half time to deny Emil Forsberg in a one-on-one.

 "I would have ideally liked to play a game before this one.
-But you couldn't have scripted it better," the German number told ARD after the game.
+But you couldn't have scripted it better," Bayern's 33-year-old keeper and captain told ARD after the game.

 Leipzig had the upper hand for most of the first half, but struggled to convert their dominance into chances.